The Fair Fit Method Sewing + Design - A Look at Sewing and Design Methods Taught in the Courses

 The Fair Fit Method is a year long curriculum in which you will make several garments and learn the many fashion design concepts I have used to create variations with the Fair Fit pattern blocks.
-Each course and project builds on itself, introducing new proportion, fit, sewing principles and techniques that strategically advance you with each project.
+Each course and project builds on itself, introducing new sewing skills and techniques that strategically advance you with each project.

-The projects are planned so that as you create a garment, you learn a new skill set with each one, and the steps learned in each garment guides you to the next.
-You are learning a process of design, and a huge part of that process of design means choosing the blocks you are working with and the type of sewing you will use to accomplish your desired end result.
+The projects are planned so that as you create a garment, you learn a new skill set with each one, and the steps learned in each garment guide you to the next.
+In the courses I am sharing my personal process of design, and a huge part of that process means choosing the blocks you are working with and the type of sewing you will use to accomplish your desired end result.

 In the Fair Fit Method courses, first you decide your design and choose which blocks you will use to develop and build your garment.
 The more courses you take, the more your pattern options expand, as more pattern sets are added to customize your design.

-For instance, in the 3 photos shown below, you may start out with the Fair Fit dress, variation 1, shown in the plaid.
+For instance, in the 3 photos shown below, you may start out with version one of the Fair Fit dress shown in the plaid.
 This is the most basic dress in the course, Learn and Make the Fair Fit Dress.
 When you make a second version, you may decide to shorten the torso to make it more of a tunic to wear over jeans.
-Or, as you advance, you may try out various necklines, like the pink dress and change the skirt up to a slim fitted pencil variation.
+Or as you advance you may try out various necklines, like the pink dress and change the skirt up to a slim fitted pencil variation.

-By having sets of blocks to play with, you learn how designers customize and iterate their designs, creating a cohesive collection.
-With this approach, you never really start from scratch when you design a dress.
+My hope is that by sharing sets of blocks in the courses for you to play with will give you valuable insight into how designers customize and iterate their designs.
+I've enjoyed using this approach, because you never really start from scratch when you design a dress.

-In the Fair Fit Method courses, you will receive a set of blocks for each course to build the specific garment.
+In each course you will receive a set of blocks for the projects to build the specific garments.
 Within the course Learn and Make the Fair Fit Dress, you will also have more sets of customized blocks to change to look and proportion of the dress, as several of our testers did.
 As you grow in your draping, fit, and design skills, you will also have the opportunity in later courses to learn drafting skills to continue to change the blocks, as well as collect a whole set of customized parts to keep changing up the skirts and dresses and adapt them to current trends.

-Let's look at the first course in the Fair Fit Method- Learn and Make the Fair Fit Skirt.
-In this class, you learn the process I have just described, and you will use the same pattern to customize the skirt in different ways.
+Let's look at the first course Learn and Make the Fair Fit Skirt.
+In this class, you learn the beginning of the process I have just described, and you will use the same pattern to customize the skirt in different ways.
 Here are a few examples: